binghe/fm-plugin-tools/README.md

 ## Further processing of FileMaker SDK header files

-Please do this on the same platform when you are building your FM plugins:
+Please do this on the same platform when you are building your FMP plugins:

 1. Open a terminal window and go to the directory `PlugInSDK/Headers/FMWrapper`.
 2. Execute `for i in *.h; do sed 's/^#include.*//' $i > ${i}h; done`.